 To assist farmers and ranchers seeking to develop more sustainable systems and sell into higher profit markets, the new farm bill should make organic conversion and stewardship incentives a priority.
 Both technical and financial assistance for the adoption of organic farming-based conservation systems should be included.
 Transition support program funding should be available to farmers converting to certified organic production, those adding additional land or livestock that will be organic-certified, and those adding conservation enhancements on existing certified organic production.
-The conservation technical assistance, either through cooperative agreements with non-governmental organizations and consultants with expertise in all facets of organic conversion or through cooperation with another USDA agency that might be given responsibility for technical assistance cooperative agreements dealing with the business plans.
+The conservation technical assistance should be coordinated with business, marketing and risk management technical assistance, either through cooperative agreements with non-governmental organizations and consultants with expertise in all facets of organic conversion or through cooperation with another USDA agency that might be given responsibility for technical assistance cooperative agreements dealing with the business plans.